 What type of content do you primarily create?

-What is an audio transcription?
+What is audio file transcription?

-4 ways to convert audio to text
+4 ways to transcribe audio files to text

 Manual transcription means you listen to the audio recording and type out what you hear, word for word.
 It's as straightforward and time-consuming as it sounds.